 317:35-15-5.
-General financial eligibility requirements for State Plan Personal Care the rules on income and resources according to the eligibility group to which the individual member is related. to.
-Income and resources are evaluated on a monthly basis for all individuals members requesting payment for Personal CareSPPC who are categorically related to ABD; Aged, Blind, or Disabled (ABD); maximum countable monthly income and resource standards for individuals related to ABD are found on OKDHSOklahoma Human Services (OKDHS) form O8AXOO1E (Appendix C-1), Schedule VI (QMBP program standards).
+General financial eligibility requirements for State Plan Personal Care

+Financial eligibility for Personal CareSPPC is determined using the rules on income and resources according to the eligibility group to which the individualmember is related. to.
+Income and resources are evaluated on a monthly basis for all individuals members requesting payment for Personal CareSPPC who are categorically related to ABD; Aged, Blind, or Disabled (ABD); maximum countable monthly income and resource standards for individuals related to ABD are found on OKDHSOklahoma Human Services (OKDHS) form 08AX001E (Appendix C-1), Schedule VI (QMBP program standards).
 Qualified Medicare Beneficiary Plus program standards.